 This week we continued our study on sound.
 We focused on what causes sounds to be quite or loud by practicing and observing a one string table guitar and a handmade xylophones.
 Students also made observations on how the sound/pitch changed when the string was pulled tighter and when the tubes for the xylophone were short or long.

-Wednesday, December 13th- Ice Cream Day, Ice cream sold at lunch for $3.00.
+Wednesday, March 21st: Ice Cream Day, students can purchase ice cream during lunch for $3.00.

 Saturday, March 31- Sunday, April 8th: Spring Break, no school